What if you could spend more time in the reporter’s chair while your off-the-record “homework” was completed for you?

 Profit per hour: $62

 When working on your own, reporting takes up less than half of the actual work you must do to complete a transcript.
-But court reporters are paid by the page, and your money is earned while they are writing on your machine.
+But court reporters are paid by the page, and your money is earned while you are writing on your machine.
 The rest of that time is unpaid work, which brings down your profit per hour significantly.

 Not to mention the time lost on scoping and proofreading.
 What would you do with an extra 6 hours per job?
 You could take another depo, spend time with family, enjoy a hobby, or heck, even relax (crazy, right!?).